fukamachi/caveman/README.markdown

 NOTE: Don't forget to add `:lack-session-store-dbi` as `:depends-on` of your app.
 It is not a part of Clack/Lack.

-See the source code of Lack.Session.Store.DBi for more informations.
+See the source code of Lack.Session.Store.DBi for more information.

 - [Lack.Session.Store.Dbi](https://github.com/fukamachi/lack/blob/master/src/middleware/session/store/dbi.lisp)